wlach/orangutan/README.md

 # Using

-Orangatun currently just executes "script" files containing a sequence of gestures.
+Orangutan currently just executes "script" files containing a sequence of gestures.
 Currently the following are supported:

 * Drag: Simulates a drag (panning) gesture.
 Syntax: